-Potential reserve commitments - Illustrative example Potential repayment of variable rate loan Cumulative reserve balance
+Potential reserve commitments - Illustrative example

 - 8.6 Looking ahead, the Slyfield Area Regeneration Project (SARP) offers a unique opportunity to deliver significant additional affordable homes.
 If we assume a provision of 40% affordable housing in the project, an investment of at least £120 million will be required to make this a reality.
 Our current financial position places us in a good position to make a significant contribution to this element of the project.

 - 8.7 The anticipated level of reserves needs to be balanced against a rapidly changing financial and legislative environment but the ability to profile expenditure using the flexibility that borrowing provides is welcomed.

 - 8.8 The business plan is most sensitive to the following assumptions:

 - income trends

 - legislative changes

 - inflation rates

 - cost of debt

 - capital investment

 - right-to-buy sales

+- 8.9 The degree to which a development programme can be financed will in part be determined by a continued willingness to attach a lower priority to debt repayment coupled with the release of land for such purposes under the provisions of a Local Plan.

+- 8.10 One-for-one receipts are being applied to current and proposed new build schemes to minimise the risk of repayment of such receipts.
+This will enable the retention of future one-for-one receipts, with a reduced risk of repayment, pending the identification of new sites